proxmox/proxmox-backup/docs/pmt/options.rst

-All command supports the following parameters to specify the tape device:
+All commands support the following parameters to specify the tape device:

 --device <path>  Path to the Linux tape device

 --drive <name>  Use drive from Proxmox Backup Server configuration.

-Commands generating output supports the ``--output-format`` parameter.
+Commands which generate output support the ``--output-format`` parameter.
 It accepts the following values:

 :``text``: Text format (default).
 Human readable.